3mmaRand/gist-lm/docs/t-test-revisit.md

 #             56.4118             49.4652
 #
 ```

+Our conclusion would remain the same: 49.465 is significantly lower than 56.412.

 :::key
 `t.test()` output: the estimates are the two group means and the *p*-value is for a test on the difference between them.